White Christmas Slice (no copha)

 The details

-- Roughly chop up all the fruit and nuts.
-Pop them into a large mixing bowl along with the coconut.
+2. Roughly chop up all the fruit and nuts.
+In a large mixing bowl combine the chopped fruit and nuts along with the coconut.

-- In a separate bowl, melt your white chocolate either over a pot of simmering water or in the microwave.
-When completely melted, pour over the rice bubble mixture and give it all a really good stir to completely coat the fruit, nuts, and rice bubbles.
+4. In a separate, heatproof bowl, melt your white chocolate either over a pot of simmering water (double boiler method) on a low heat or in the microwave in 20 second bursts.
+When completely melted, pour the melted chocolate over the dry ingredients and give it all a really good stir to completely coat the fruit, nuts, and rice bubbles.

-- Spread the mixture into the prepared pan and lightly press all over to get into all the corners and even out the top.
+5. Spread the chocolate mixture into the prepared slice tin and lightly press all over to get into all the corners and even out the top.
 Pop in the fridge for at least 2 hours.

 A little word on melting chocolate